 Pay attention to the way people respond and invite honest feedback.

 Finally, increasing self-awareness as well as emotional intelligence has much to do with learning to notice how people respond to us.
-The manner by which someone responds is very telling.
-This is especially true when we pay attention to both what is being said and what is not.
-Conversely, when unsure about a colleague’s perception of us, ask.
+The manner by which others respond is very telling.
+This is especially true when we pay attention to what they say and what they withhold.
+Conversely, when unsure about a colleague’s perception, ask.
 It shows great perceptiveness as well as respect to ask others how they perceive us, especially when they feel free to give an honest response.
 We learn best when we listen well.
 Purposeful listening yields knowledge and allows us to gather our thoughts before responding.
 When we listen with intention, we become better able to lead our emotions as opposed to letting our emotions lead us.

 More on Self-Awareness